 We provide free access to our eMentalHealth.ca database system for publicly funded mental health organizations.
 We will provide a small amount of free, in-kind training on how to use our database.
 Additional training and support is available on a cost-recovery basis based on an hourly rate.

 Although eMentalHealth.ca provides its local partners free administrator access, eMentalHealth.ca does cost funds to operate.
-Whenever possible, we do expect local partners to contribute towards the operations of eMentalHealth.ca if possible.
+Whenever possible, contributions and donations to eMentalHealth.ca are appreciated!
+Donations made via CHEO (Children's Hospital of Eastern Ontario) and are tax deductible.